lavinia0724/LeetCode/README.md

 - [2025/09/28] 2338.
 Count the Number of Ideal Arrays
 - [2025/10/26] 1716.
 Calculate Money in Leetcode Bank
 - [2025/12/07] 1523.
 Count Odd Numbers in an Interval Range
+- [2025/12/10] 3577.
+Count the Number of Computer Unlocking Permutations

 ### Geometry
 - [2025/12/02] 3623.
 Count Number of Trapezoids I